 What if you’ve already been denied an expungement?

 Expungement applications in Connecticut get denied for a variety of reasons.
 A denial is not the end of the road, however, as you have future chances to reapply after more time has passed and after you can demonstrate positive circumstances in your life and that you’ve reformed.
 Generally speaking, you must wait at least a year to submit a new application after a previous one has been denied.
 However, in some cases, the Board will extend the waiting period.

 When you receive your denial, the Board is required to provide the reasons it denied the application in writing.
 It is important to have an expungement attorney review these reasons and help advise you on your future chances at expunging your record.
 When you submit your next application, an attorney will help you do so with your prior denial in mind.

 Overall, the expungement process in Connecticut is different for everyone.
 Each case is unique and should be evaluated by an attorney.
 At Duffy Law, we have successfully helped many clients clear their criminal records and improve their lives, opening up future opportunities.
 You shouldn’t hesitate to discuss the possibility of an expungement with our firm today.

 Contact a Connecticut expungement lawyer today to discuss your case

 The existence of a criminal record can have a negative impact on your life in a number of ways.
 Fortunately, it may be possible to have any negative marks on your criminal record removed through the process of expungement.
 Expungement can be a complicated process, so it is advisable for anyone considering seeking an expungement to enlist the help of an experienced criminal attorney.
-To schedule a free case evaluation with the attorneys at Duffy Law, LLC in New Haven, call us today at 203-946-2000.
+To schedule a case evaluation with the attorneys at Duffy Law, LLC in New Haven, call us today at 203-946-2000.